heapsource/simple_queue/README.md

 This libraby is done thanks to the work of:

+  - MenTaLguY and his awesome work in Rubinius Actors API
+  - soveran and his work in Redis gem, Ost and his post about reliable queues
+  - mperham and his posts about Rubinius Actors and his work in GirlFriday
   - All Rubinius team and contributors
-  - MenTaLguY and his awesome work in Rubinius Actors API
-  - mperham, his posts about Rubinius Actors and his work in GirlFriday

 ## Contributing